JohnHansenCa/CalculatorJs/README.md

     - provides styling for the keypad using HTML5/CSS3 technologies.

 ## Current Limitations ##
 Here are the current limitations.
 All these limitations will be removed as the project continues.
+Here are a few of the most glaring issues.
 - It is not currently a progressive web app.
 You'll need to go to the [calculator link](https://johnhansenca.github.io/CalculatorJs/) every time you want to use the app.
 - It is missing easy access to many Mathjs [constants, prefixes](https://mathjs.org/docs/datatypes/units.html) and [buit-in functions](https://mathjs.org/docs/expressions/syntax.html).
 They can be accessed by typing them directly into the calculator.